Personal Health Assessment

 Our reporting tools are real-time, exportable to Microsoft Excel and provide administrators with the ability to run reports whenever they want.

-Developed by clinicians with backgrounds in primary care, our HA utilizes multiple models of health screening to assess risk for the most common and preventable chronic diseases.
+Developed by clinicians with backgrounds in primary care, our PHA utilizes multiple models of health screening to assess risk for the most common and preventable chronic diseases.

 We provide you with the choice of omitting specific sensitive questions.
-Our HA is delivered in both an online and paper format and supports multiple languages.
+Our PHA is delivered in both an online and paper format and supports multiple languages.

-The Health Assessment (HA) Tool is a survey designed to collect health and wellness information about individuals.
+The Personal Health Assessment (PHA) Tool is a survey designed to collect health and wellness information about individuals.
 The survey consists of 45 questions and takes approximately 15 minutes to answer.

 We know that the most common chronic diseases (asthma, heart disease, diabetes) account for more than two-thirds of deaths each year.
 We also know that most of the time, these same chronic diseases are preventable.